 Best practice Crisis Communications programs are built around cross channel communications platforms, that provide interactive, responsive communications, comprehensive reporting and message delivery status transparency for key staff and senior stakeholders.Communication and workflow automation, combined with integrated monitoring systems, provide BCM leaders with a unique and powerful opportunity to plan and execute and streamline critical communications.

-Whispir’s advanced communications platform allows Departments, schools and emergency services to all be kept continuously up-to-date on developments, whether the incident affects just one school, or a larger area.
+Whispir’s advanced communications platform makes it easy to prepare for potential crises, by allowing Departments, schools and emergency services to all be kept continuously up-to-date with additional information as it becomes available, whether the incident affects just one school, or a larger area.

-Staff, students, parents, the community, emergency services, other schools, and the media can be reached simultaneously with actionable SMS, email, mobile apps, voice and social media to help keep everyone safe.
+Staff, students, parents, the community, emergency services, other schools, and the news media can be reached simultaneously with relevant information and actionable SMS, email, mobile apps, voice and social media to help keep everyone safe.

 For more detailed insights on this topic, read our Inside Guide to Crisis Communications for the Education Sector.